Dubai mum reveals how she helped daughter overcome trauma of cyberbullying

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-“I have introduced her to positive coping mechanisms, such as talking to a trusted adult, engaging in hobbies, or practicing mindfulness, to handle her emotions and conflicts.
-Additionally, I worked on building her resilience and self-esteem, teaching her that confidence should come from within and not be dependent on others' opinions.”
+She introduced positive strategies and coping mechanisms to help her daughter after the incident.
+"I encouraged her to talk to a trusted adult, engage in hobbies, or practice mindfulness to handle her emotions and conflicts.
+I worked on building her resilience and self-esteem, teaching her that confidence should come from within and not be dependent on others' opinions.”

 Cyberbullying is a major concern among parents in the UAE.
 A 2022 study by Cartoon Network in partnership with YouGov surveying over 3000 parents found that over 62% of children had been bullied.